Fan Control and Power Management

 What This Guide Achieves

-Fix a laptop fan that runs at full speed (3600+ RPM) at idle when CPU temperatures are only 36-46°C. This is a common problem I have faced on ThinkPads running Linux (Ubuntu 24.04).
+Fix a laptop fan that runs at full speed (3600+ RPM) at idle when CPU temperatures are only 36–46°C. This problem was observed on Zorin OS 18.1 Pro on a Lenovo ThinkPad L14 Gen 2.

 The root cause: The ThinkPad BIOS/EC (Embedded Controller) firmware ships with a conservative fan curve designed for Windows.
 Windows has its own fan management layer (Lenovo Vantage) that talks to the EC and keeps things quiet.
 Linux does not have this layer by default, so the EC falls back to its aggressive built-in curve — spinning the fan hard even when the CPU is perfectly cool.